ippontech/blog-usa/posts/python-in-production-part-5-of-5.md

 echo "example.com" > hosts
 ```

-Finally, creat the ansible playbook.
-I named my `jenkins.yml`.
-Make sure to replace `example.com` with your own server name.
-Also be sure that the Dockerfile from above is inside the `ansbile` directory.
+Finally, create the ansible playbook.
+I named mine `jenkins.yml`.
+Make sure to replace `example.com` with your server name.
+Also, be sure that the Dockerfile from above is inside the `ansible` directory.
 ```yaml
 # jenkins.yml
 ---